top of page

 This is the practice where three sailors share two bunks.
 It is called "hot racking" for a literal reason: When you climb into the rack to sleep, the sheets are still warm from the guy who just got out to go on watch.
 It’s a jarring intimacy.
 You are crawling into a space the size of a coffin, smelling someone else's deodorant, trying to fall asleep instantly because you have watch in six hours.

-Submarine Hierarchy: NUBs, Midrats, and Field Day
+Submarine Hierarchy: NUBs and Dolphins

+What is a NUB?
 If you walk onto a submarine for the first time, you are a NUB (Non-Useful Body).
-It sounds harsh, but it is an accurate description.
-Until you understand the systems—how to fight a fire, how to stop a flood, how the air gets scrubbed—you are a liability.
+It sounds harsh, but it is accurate.
+Until you understand the systems—how to fight a fire, how to stop a flood, how the air gets scrubbed—you are a liability to the ship and everyone on it.

 You are a ghost.
 You don't watch movies in the wardroom.
 You don't relax.
 You study.
-You are constantly chasing senior sailors to get "checkouts" on system diagrams.

 The shift happens the day you pass your qualification board and pin on your Dolphins (Silver for Enlisted, Gold for Officers).
 In that moment, you transform from a liability to a brother.
 You are finally trusted to save the ship.